 Marseille Latest: Docks and Shopping News

-Built in 1858, as a dockside warehouse, it is 365m long (for the days of the year), has 4 internal courtyards (for the seasons), 52 doorways (for the weeks) and 7 levels (for the days of the week). …Continue reading here for Lynne’s report on this newly restored building that has been converted to a mixed use commercial and residential location.
-Unfortunately, even with plenty of retail stores and locations for dining Les Docks Village is in need of an ‘enseigne locomotive.’
+This 1858 dockside warehouse, is 365m long (for the days of the year), has 4 internal courtyards (for the seasons), 52 doorways (for the weeks), and seven levels (for the days of the week).
+This newly restored building has been converted to a mixed-use commercial and residential location.
+Unfortunately, even with plenty of retail stores and dining locations, Les Docks Village needs an ‘enseigne locomotive’.

 Les Docks Village